Picture by Canva[/caption]

 Selling books on your site

-As part of your blog, you could create an online shop where you sell books.
+As part of your site, you could create an online shop where you sell books.

-If you take your blog seriously, you can monetize it by affiliate marketing, selling ad space and books.
-You can also start a subscription-based book club.
-While launching a successful book blog requires making an effort and being patient, it can pay off big time.
+If you take your site seriously, you can monetize it by affiliate marketing, selling ad space and books.
+You can also start a subscription-based club.
+While launching a successful site requires making an effort and being patient, it can pay off big time.

 Sart your book blog today by securing a domain name and hosting plan here.